Rudolf Hess: Nuremberg trials

 Almost immediately after his arrival, Hess began exhibiting amnesia, which may have been feigned in the hope of avoiding the death sentence.
 The chief psychiatrist at Nuremberg, Douglas Kelley of the US Military, gave the opinion that the defendant suffered from "a true psychoneurosis, primarily of the hysterical type, engrafted on a basic paranoid and schizoid personality, with amnesia, partly genuine and partly feigned", but found him fit to stand trial.
 Efforts were made to trigger his memory, including bringing in his former secretaries and showing old newsreels, but he persisted in showing no response to these stimuli.
 The tribunal's Chief medical officer, Lieutenant Colonel Rene Juchli, declared that Hess was suffering from intentional amnesia.
 When he was allowed to make a statement to the tribunal on 30 November, Hess admitted that he had faked memory loss as a tactic.

 The prosecution's case against Hess was presented by Mervyn Griffith-Jones beginning on 7 February 1946.
-By quoting from Hess' speeches, he attempted to demonstrate that Hess had been aware of and agreed with Hitler's plans to conduct a war of aggression in violation of international law.
+By quoting from Hess's speeches, he attempted to demonstrate that Hess had been aware of and agreed with Hitler's plans to conduct a war of aggression in violation of international law.
 He declared that as Hess had signed important governmental decrees, including the decree requiring mandatory military service, the Nuremberg racial laws, and a decree incorporating the conquered Polish territories into the Reich, he must share responsibility for the acts of the regime.
 Griffith-Jones pointed out that the timing of Hess's trip to Scotland, only six weeks before the German invasion of the Soviet Union, could only be viewed as an attempt by Hess to prevent the British from interfering.
 Hess resumed showing symptoms of amnesia at the end of February, partway through the prosecution's case.